-The Notice of Meeting, Proxy Statement, Proxy Card are available at www.amdocs.com/proxy
+The Notice of Meeting, Proxy Statement, Proxy Card are available at www.amdocs.com/proxy i Please detach along perforated line and mail in the envelope provided. i

 Please sign, date and mail your proxy card in the envelope provided as soon as possible.